NeuronQ/udacity-capstone/report/report.md

 ### Improvement [0.5 page]
 > Discussion is made as to how one aspect of the implementation could be improved.
 Potential solutions resulting from these improvements are considered and compared/contrasted to the current solution.

+The is a lot of room for improvements